 Am I required to notify the university if I test positive for COVID-19?

 Will my course be held in person or online?

 It depends.
 Please check the Schedule of Classes for the most up-to-date information about your specific classes.
-Reminder: ALL courses are online Aug.
-31st - Sep.
-14th.
+Reminder: With few exceptions, all courses are online January 25 to February 5.

 Can I be expected to participate in synchronous (i.e. live) class sessions outside of the regularly scheduled class time?

 Each instructor has the autonomy to manage their course as they see fit.
 Students should consult their syllabi and/or speak directly with their faculty/TAs to understand the requirements of that specific course.